mattfullerton/ni-metro-maps/README.md

 # NI Metro-style Maps
 Metro-style maps of public transport in Northern Ireland.
 There are three different versions, which I don't manage to keep in sync:

-- Plausible - what the network could look like if the solid (funded and unfunded) proposals are implemented
+- Plausible - what the network could look like if the solid (funded and unfunded) proposals are implemented.
+More information on this one below.
+This is the map used at http://www.sustainablemobility-ni.uk/.
 - Dream - what the network could look like if even more extensive railway reopenings took place
 - Current - how the network looks right now if you consider rail and coach services as mostly mutually exclusive (i.e. rail over bus) and ignore short missing links and include ferries (TODO...)